adeturner/persistenceServices/README.md

 # persistenceServices

-Sharing out of good will
+Sharing out of good will and generally unsupported

 ...
 I'm still debating its usefulness so please raise an issue if you wish to contribute and we'll discuss